caschy/cbc_ctrl/README.md

 1 x 5 or 6 pin header
 1 x Lipo battery (optional)

+PCBS can be purchased here <a  href="http://cutby.caschy.com/wp/?product=caschy-controller-diesel-heater-remote-controller">CbC controller pcb purchase</a>

 The software is working however I am working to make sure the thermostat mode is working 100%.

 ***Disclaimer***